Book of a Thousand Days: Plot summary

-ThemesFriendship and LoveDashti is a very honest yet humorous character.
+Dashti is a very honest yet humorous character.
 Throughout the novel she is motivated by her love for her mother to reach out and help others.
 When she first meets Lady Saren, who lies and weeps on her bed, she does not judge her, but looks for the good qualities in her.
 Through Dashti's patience and perseverance, she develops a friendship with Saren.
 At some points, Dashti does not tell Saren certain things, for fear it might further aggravate Saren's fragile mental state.
 Dashti even risks her life by posing as Saren and taking a stand against Lord Khasar.
 Dashti's friendship of Saren eventually turns the events at the end of the novel, in which Saren declares that Dashti is her sister.
 Friendship is also evident in the relationship between Dashti and Khan Tegus.
 When Dashti, posing as Lady Saren, talks to him at the tower, they joke and laugh.
 They create a friendship that eventually turns into a romantic love.
-When things take a bad turn at the end, Khan Tegus finds every way possible to marry Dashti, and after he and Saren convince the chiefs Dashti is innocent, friendship and love win in the end.Loyalty and TrustDashti is loyal to Saren, yet she confides and puts all of her true thoughts into her journal, the book that the reader holds.
-It is in this journal we learn of Dashti's true emotions and thoughts towards the world around her.
-However honest her thoughts are, she is still loyal to Lady Saren on the outside.
-By the end of the book, Saren trusts Dashti.
-Tegus struggles with trusting Dashti after he finds out who she really is.
-But because of her loyalty to him, he finds his loyalty in her and rescues her.Time'The title itself is an acknowledgment to this theme.
-Dashti mentions many times that things will turn out right with time, or that Saren will be healed with time.
-Dashti doesn't seem to mind being locked seven years in a tower until she realizes Saren's true character.
-Throughout all of this, she exhibits extreme patience.
-When she risks herself against Lord Khasar at the end, she plays with time in revealing his true character as a wolf.
-Standing naked before him is almost a way to spite the way he stood naked before Lady Saren and revealed who he really was, thus bring up the past.
-Tegus also brings up the past with Dashti, reminiscing on how far they've come.
+When things take a bad turn at the end, Khan Tegus finds every way possible to marry Dashti, and after he and Saren convince the chiefs Dashti is innocent, friendship and love win in the end.